CENTRE FOR HUMAN VIROLOGY AND GENOMICS

 - Characterization of viruses associated with VHFs, provide information on main reservoirs of infection in VHF-prone areas and train a crop of young scientists in support of the National Control Program.

-- Conduct surveillance and molecular characterization of major viruses of public health importance.
+- Conduct surveillance and molecular characterization of major viruses of public health importance including Mpox virus.

-- Development and validation of PCR assays (conventional and real time) and serological assays (antigen, and antibody based) for active surveillance.
+- Development and validation of PCR assays (conventional and real time) and serology assays (antigen, and antibody based) for active surveillance.
 Contact: rosemaryaudu@nimr.gov.ng or josephshaibu@gmail.com

 1. Population Genomics and Epidemiology.